 Point Lookout chinstrap penguin colony, Macaroni penguins

-Your journey commences this morning in the southern Chilean city of Punta Arenas, transferring from the central meeting point to the airport for the 2-hour flight across the Drake Passage to Antarctica (this flight is included in the price of your voyage).
-Upon arrival at the Chilean Antarctic base on King George Island, gather at the beach for embarkation by Zodiac boats to your expedition vessel, Akademik Ioffe or Akademik Sergey Vavilov.
+Your journey begins this morning with a transfer to the airport for the 2-hour flight across the Drake Passage to Antarctica (this flight is included in the price of your voyage).
+Upon arrival at the Chilean Antarctic base on King George Island, gather at the beach for embarkation by Zodiac boats to your expedition vessel.
 After settling in to your cabins and exploring the ship, familiarising yourself with your ‘home’ for the coming days, you will meet your expedition team and fellow passengers.
 Excitement is in the air as you enjoy a welcome cocktail and dinner with everyone looking forward to the incredible adventure ahead.

 Please note that while it is the intention to adhere to the arrangements described below, there is a certain amount of flexibility built into the itinerary and on occasion it may be necessary or desirable to make alterations.
 On the first day aboard, the Expedition Leader will give you an expedition overview.